ShiJimmy/Student-Management-System/README.md

 # DCN_Group_Proj

+This is a small project for a course in CS major.

+The System is client-server mode.

-Default port number of server is 5019
+Default port number of the server is 5019

 Step 0: